-Screen Archive South East (SASE) is part of the University of Brighton and based within its College of Arts and Humanities.
+Screen Archive South East (SASE) is part of the University of Brighton and based within its School of Media.
 It serves the University by advancing its teaching, learning and research culture and by the many ways in which it connects the University to the UK and European heritage sectors and communities throughout the region.

 SASE’s collection is relevant to many histories and subject areas of relevance to the University’s academic work: the study of the magic lantern, film & television, the history of Britain in the 20th Century, the study of art & design, film & media, creative writing and literary studies, cultural geography, the modern development of medicine & health, transport, tourism, leisure and everyday lives.
 The collection also serves as a catalyst for the production of new creative work.